Spotted Turtle

 Habitat:

-Shallow ponds, wet meadows, tamarack swamps, bogs, fens, marsh channels, sphagnum seepages, and slow streams.
-Most likely to be found in clear, shallow water with mud or muck bottom and ample aquatic and emergent vegetation.
+Inhabit shallow ponds, wet ponds, tamarack swamps, bogs, fens, marsh channels, sphagnum seepages, and slow streams.
+Most commonly found in clear, shallow water with mud or muck bottom and ample aquatic and emergent vegetation.

 Adult Coloration:

-Carapace brownish black or black with rounded yellow spots that are highly variable in number and may darken or fade with age.
-Usually at least a few spots on mostly black head.
-Outer surfaces of legs black, usually with a few yellow spots, while lower legs, neck, and other soft parts often orange or pinkish, mottled with black.
-Plastron usually yellow or orange with black blotch on outer portion of each scute; sometimes black may cover most or all of plastron, especially in males.
-Males have brown eyes and dark chin, while females have orange eyes and yellowish or orange chin.
+The carapace is brownish-black or black with rounded yellow spots that are variable in number may darken or fade with age.
+Has a few spots on their mostly black head.
+The outer surfaces of the legs are black usually with a few yellow spots while the lower legs, neck and other soft parts are often orange or pinkish mottled with black.
+The plastron is usually yellow or orange with a black blotch on the outer portion of each scute.
+Sometimes black may cover most or all of the plastron, especially in males.
+Males have brown eyes and a dark chin while females have orange eyes and yellowish or orange chin.

 Adult Characteristics: